fakhirali/notes/notes.md

 ---

 Sharing revenue instead of "stocks".
-I am not a fan of the raise money from investors game.
+I am not a fan of the "raise money from investors" game.
 I propose a new investment+employment model.
 Employees and investors of the organization share its revenue.
 The revenue is in proportion to the amount of money and value invested by the employee and investor.
 The revenue gets divided into percentages.
 Some of it can go back into the organization for reinvestment.
 Some of it would be spent on costs of production (in hindsight this makes it profit sharing).
 When you are